jackmitt/NBA/README.md

 #### Naive Methods

 There are two methods we will try for modeling pace using each player's 'contribution'.
 Contribution is the pace of the game when they were on the court.
 Of course, each player is on the court for different amounts of time.
 A player who plays 5 minutes at the end of the game should not have their pace rating adjusted as much per game as a starter.
 Additionally, our findings from above show that player paces are higher when combined than team average pace, so we must adjust for that.
 Both methods we look at will assign each player a pace rating and adjust it after each game.
-To predict pace using the pace ratings, we will have a full-knowledge approach (denoted 'fk_) that assumes we know exactly how much every player will be playing based on the results from the game and a low-knowledge approach (denoted 'lk_') that assumes the same play time for each player as the previous game they played (or didn't, in which case, we don't consider them).
-We won't have full-knowledge when the model is in production, but we will do better than low-knowledge which has no concept of injury news.
+To predict pace using the pace ratings, we will have a full-knowledge approach (denoted 'fk_') that assumes we know exactly how much every player will be playing based on the results from the game and a limited-knowledge approach (denoted 'lk_') that assumes the same play time for each player as the previous game they played (or didn't, in which case, we don't consider them).
+We won't have full-knowledge when the model is in production, but we will do better than limited-knowledge which has no concept of injury news.

 The first method is the ARMA-related method that was the best for the team approach.
 One key thing we must do is calculate the 'predicted pace' for the opposing team to adjust a player on any team.
 Really, it is more like the pace we would expect based on the opposing team's actual play time info.
 Each player's pace rating is weighted in to the 'predicted pace' based on who actually played and how much.
 This should give us the other team's contribution to the pace for calculating the error term alongside the player's recorded pace.
 There is a clear problem of not being able to consider which players are actually on the court on the opposing side for each player.